 I’d still keep it in mind, though and wouldn’t want to push the limits of workout time just for that reason.

 When your workouts drag on beyond an hour recovery from one session to the next may become more difficult.
-If your conditioning is up to par you should be able to get a lot of high quality work done in 45 minutes.
+If your conditioning is where it should be you should be able to get a lot of high quality work done in 45 minutes.

 Iron Game, legend George Hackenshmidt was a big proponent of short workouts: